 Black Drop Effect Program.pdf

 Aboriginal and Torres Strait Islander audiences are advised that Black Drop Effect may contain images and historic writings that may cause distress and offence.

 Black Drop Effect occasionally contains strong language, which may be unsuitable for young people under 15 years.
 Parental guidance is recommended.

 Black Drop Effect is an outdoor work performed in the courtyard at the Bankstown Arts Centre.
 Audiences are encouraged to dress appropriately.

 The Centre is wheelchair accessible, including toilet facilities and a lift to all floors.
 The theatre has a hearing loop.
 Visitors with restricted mobility can enjoy all public spaces at the Arts Centre.
 Accessible parking is also available at Olympic Parade carpark.
 The closest accessible train station is Bankstown Train Station (5 minutes).

 Black Drop Effect is proudly supported by Sydney Festival, the Federal Government through Indigenous Language and Arts, and the NSW Government through Create NSW

 Bankstown Arts Centre is situated on Dharug Country.
 City of Canterbury Bankstown acknowledges the traditional custodians of the land and pays respect to Elders past, present and emerging.

-Hero image designed by Lucy Simpson.
+Hero image by Christopher Woe.